Chemicals, Design-Build, Industrial, North America, Sustainability, United States

 Building a System of Trust

 Fabricating and installing several thousand feet of ductwork and piping, more than 50 process tie-ins, RTOs and cryogenic treatment, two supervisory control and data acquisition systems, and associated structures and utilities in a hazardous, compact, and continuously operating facility was no simple task.
 Once civil and structural work was complete, electrical and mechanical trades moved inside, forcing the project team to co-exist with factory operations.
-“We worked proactively, meeting daily with their staff and coordinating with their production schedule to avoid interfering with high-priority production lines during construction,” says Bob Heitman, CDM Smith construction manager.
+CDM Smith worked proactively, meeting daily with the client’s staff and coordinating with their production schedule to avoid interfering with high-priority production lines during construction.

 Highly flammable solvent vapors in work areas meant no onsite welding, so fabrication occurred in an adjacent facility set up by CDM Smith specifically for this project.
 Laser scanning and 3D modeling, which produced as-built models of the facility’s interior, facilitated isometric spool drawings, precise fabrication, and the quick installation of components.
-Timing, trust, and teamwork were critical.
-“Employees have worked at this facility for years without any disruptions to their equipment or work.
-Now, CDM Smith is touching every process,” states Sinisgalli.
+Timing, trust and teamwork were critical.
 CDM Smith’s approach allowed for ongoing operations during difficult mechanical installation in key, high-hazard buildings.
-“We collaborated by being flexible, listening to their concerns, and understanding production requirements.
-Comfort in each other’s presence developed over time.”

 Safeguarding the Environment and Workers